June - July

-3) Keep hands to yourself (no touching the museum specimens)
+3) Keep hands to yourself (no touching the museum specimens or cases)

 There is a coat rack available in the hallway for jackets and backpacks.
 Food and drink is prohibited in the museum and may be left with the front desk attendant during your visit.
 Please help us keep the museum clean by not touching the museum case fronts.

 Please let your tour leaders know if you have any questions or concerns.
 Thank you for your cooperation.

 Please follow this link for a campus map: http://www.ben.edu/about/location.cfm

 The museum is located on the 2nd floor of the Birck Hall of Science.

 Free visitor parking is available in the Parking Garage, in the Krasa parking lot, and in the Visitor Parking spaces near the Neff Center.
 Parking for buses or vans is available in the Krasa parking lot and in the Neuzil parking lot.

 Handicap parking is available in the student parking lot located to the south of Birck Hall.
 A handicap accessible entrance to Birck Hall is located at the north end of the sidewalk between Birck Hall and Kindlon Hall.
 Elevators are located at the north end of Birck Hall.

 Mrs. Karly Tumminello